-The proposed framework is based on five fundamental variables.
+A brief description of these criteria follows.
 The return of the funds is the actual value of return of an investment defined by the difference between the nominal return and the rate of inflation.
 This variable is based on the net price of a fund.
 At this point, it is very important to mention that transaction costs such as management commission are included in the net price.
 Frond-end commission and redemption commission fluctuate depending on the MF class and in most cases are very low.
 The standard deviation is used to measure the variability of the fund's daily returns, thus representing the total risk of the fund.
 The beta coefficient (β) is a measure of fund's risk in relation to the capital risk.
-The Sharpe index [13] is a useful measure of a fund per unit of risk, defined by the standard deviation.
-The Treynor index [15] is similar to the Sharpe index except that performance is measured as the risk premium per unit of systematic (beta coefficient) and not of total risk.
+The Sharpe index [32] is a useful measure of performance and is used to measure the expected return of a fund per unit of risk, defined by the standard deviation.
+The Treynor index [36] is similar to the Sharpe index except that performance is measured as the risk premium per unit of systematic (beta coefficient) and not of total risk.
+The exact formulas by which these criteria are calculated are presented on Table 2.